 10) Tonto Natural Bridge State Park (waterfall is inside it):

-Description: The last waterfall on this list is more of a sprinkle, but it’s location is what makes it so special.
+Description: This waterfall is more of a sprinkle, but it’s location is what makes it so special.

 It is located within a famous park called Tonto Natural Bridge State Park.
 In it, you will find a very large natural bridge and walkway inside of it.